microsoft/NubesGen/docs/runtimes/docker.md

 We're going to deploy [https://github.com/jdubois/golang-sample-app](https://github.com/jdubois/golang-sample-app), which is a sample application written in Go.

-To follow this tutorial, you need to have [Terraform](https://www.terraform.io/) and the [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli) installed.
-As we will create some Azure resources, you need to be authenticated using the Azure CLI.

 1. Clone the project on your computer, and go into the project's directory:
    ```bash
    git clone https://github.com/jdubois/golang-sample-app.git